toshiharutf/CarND-LaneLines-P1/P1_LaneLines.md

 **Output:** Images with the identified lane lines overlaid.

 ### Step 1: Color filtering - function colorFilter(image, lowerColor, UpperColor)
 First, the input images is filtered by colors.
 The lane lines are tipically white or yellow, so these two colors parameters are preselected.
 However, the tone of these colors doesn't remain constant overtime, or even in the same picture frame, due to changing light conditions and camera parameters (like ISO).
-For that reason, for each these two colors, a pre-specified range of RGB values, defined in the **lowerColor** and **upperColor** variables.
+For that reason, for each these two colors, a pre-specified range of RGB values are defined in the **lowerColor** and **upperColor** variables.

 Let's start with the initial image.